Robert-litts/adventofcode/README.md

 ### Overview & Solutions

 Solutions to [Advent of Code](https://adventofcode.com) challenges, a yearly coding event started in 2015 where a new puzzle is released each day from December 1st to December 25th.
 Solutions are categorized by year and then by day.
-Check out a behind the scenes look by the creator, Eric Wastl, during his [2024 keynote at CPP North](https://www.youtube.com/watch?v=uZ8DcbhojOw) for AoC's 10th anniversary.
+Check out a behind the scenes look at AoC by the creator, Eric Wastl, during his [2024 keynote at CPP North](https://www.youtube.com/watch?v=uZ8DcbhojOw) for AoC's 10th anniversary.

-Puzzles can be solved in any language & follow a holiday-themed storyline and cover a wide variety of programming topics including, but not limited to:
+Puzzles can be solved in any language, follow a holiday-themed storyline, and cover a wide variety of programming topics including, but not limited to:
 - **Algorithms & Graph Theory**
   - Pathfinding algorithms (e.g., Dijkstra, breadth-first search, depth-first search, A*)
   - Dynamic programming